 Using effectively the operating system is very important for anyone working with computers.
-It can be the difference between performing most tasks by hand,
+It can be the difference between performing most tasks by hand, and asking the computer to perform them.

 Traditionally, Operating Systems courses used UNIX to do this.
 However, today there is no such thing as UNIX.
 Linux is a huge system, full of inconsistencies, with programs that do multiple tasks and do not perform them well.
 Linux manual pages just cannot be read.